SnickCH/InsurgencySandstormDedicatedServer/README.md

 # Insurgency Sandstorm – customisable dedicated server
 This repository contains a docker image with a dedicated server for Insurgency Sandstorm (vanilla) that you can fully customise to your need for coop and PVP servers.

 This image will be build daily (since July 2020) so you don’t have to update anything inside a container.
 I tried to build the image as “best-practice” as possible and to document everything for you.
-If you have any questions or suggetions please feel free to contact me: snick@morea.ch or open an "issue" here on my project https://github.com/SnickCH/InsurgencySandstormDedicatedServer
+If you have any questions or suggetions please feel free open an "issue" here on my project https://github.com/SnickCH/InsurgencySandstormDedicatedServer

 # Documentation